 When you click the [Edit I/O Port Label] button, the "Edit Port Label" dialog box is displayed.
 Here you can set the port labels displayed for components.
-Enter a [Short Name] and [Long Name] for [Inputs] and [Outputs].
+Enter a [Short Name] and [Long Name].
 You can enter up to 100 English characters for each name.
+If you click the [Use default names] button, all port labels return to the default settings.